gavinlyonsrepo/pic_16F1619_projects/projects/TM1637/README.md

 ----------------------

 This library is a fork of the Arduino library ATMega328 by "avishorp".
-I forked it then converted it from C++ to C and modified it for PIC micro-controller
+I forked it then converted it from C++ to C and modified it for PIC micro-controller.

 In the main.c file a series of tests is carried out showing library function.
 A status LED on RA2 toggles on Timer after each test in main.c